About the EP Awards

 Set the scene for us: Tell us about your supply chain organization; what was your company doing?
 What did it want to do, and how did you make that happen?
 When you think of the challenges you needed to overcome, what made them require a unique approach?
 What did that innovation look like, and how did it successfully mitigate or overcome the obstacles you faced?
 If there is one story that you would want to talk about to an audience of supply chain executives who understand the journey you have gone through, what is that story?

-There exist in every profession individuals whose personal and professional stories are worthy of being held up as examples and inspirations to their peers.
-This category is meant to identify and celebrate an exceptional person whose life’s journey both as a supply chain executive and beyond should be shared with our community.
+There are individuals in the supply chain community whose personal and professional stories are worthy of being held up as examples and inspirations to their peers.
+This category is meant to identify and celebrate an exceptional person whose life’s journey both as a supply chain executive and beyond should be shared and praised.

 Criteria to include in entry essay: